KaloyanTodorov/PhaserFirstRunnerGame/README.md

 First game using Phaser.IO game platform.
-I'm using a tutorial project as a template.
+I'm using a tutorial project as a template."# PhaserFirstRunnerGame"